brian-d-richardson/sparcc/README.md

 The `gen.data.beta` function returns a list of four data frames:

-1)  `datf`: The full data, including the outcome `Y`, the covariate `X`, and the censoring time `C`.
+1)  `datf`: The full data, including the outcome `Y`, the covariate `X`, and the censoring variable `C`.
-2)  `dat`: The observed data, including the outcome `Y`, the possibly censored covariate `W`, and the censoring indicator `Delta`.
+2)  `dat`: The observed data, including the outcome `Y`, the possibly right-censored covariate `W`, and the censoring indicator `Delta`.
-3)  `dat0`: The oracle data, a version of the observed data where no observations are censored (essentially setting `C` equal to infinity for all observations).
+3)  `dat0`: The oracle data, a version of the observed data where no observations are right-censored (essentially setting `C` equal to infinity for all observations).
 4)  `datcc`: The complete case data, or the subset of `dat` with `Delta == 1`.